On this page:

 This level is acceptable for heavy texture with just two coats of the compound but should not have any tool or ridge marks.
 This level is suitable for wallpaper.

-This level usually is appropriate for areas you don’t intend to finish, such as a garage or unfinished basement.
+This level is usually appropriate for areas you don’t intend to finish, such as a garage or unfinished basement.
 You will get one coat of compound.
-This level is also useful when you intend to add tile.
+This level is also useful when you intend to install tile.

-Joint compound will cover the tape and not much more.
-This is good for rooms you don’t intend to use such as an attic or water heater closet.
+At level 1, joint compound will cover the tape and not much more.
+This is good for rooms you don’t intend to use, such as an attic or water heater closet.

 With this level, you will get your drywall hung.
 Nothing gets covered, no tape, and no compound.
 This level is acceptable for a low-budget DIY project when you wish to finish the room your way.